- Vaccinations required for South Africa

 Whilst it does pay for the food as per itinerary, it also covers; camping accommodation cost, local tolls and taxes and other payments

 required to make the tour run successfully.
 It is administered by the driver and is not refundable.

 These are activities, which are available for you to do along the way on the tour but are not compulsory so we have not included them in the tour cost.
 These are booked & paid for on the trip and suggested form of payment is US$ cash.
 In southern Africa you can pay by credit card.

 We also recommend a guideline of about US$ 35 per person for spending money daily to cover things like bottled water, refreshments, souvenirs and drinks.

 Basically, every few weeks we have one truck that does a full ten week trip.
-This is the Africa All The Way trip.
 This trip is then broken down into all the other trips that you see on offer.
-The reason we do this is that not everyone can afford to take ten weeks off work (if only!), so this allows people to come and do a few section at a time.
+The reason we do this is that not everyone can afford to take ten weeks off work (if only!), so this allows people to come and do a few sections at a time.
 This also means that there will be a more diverse and integrated group of people on your truck and fresh faces too.

-Bring two if you can get them in case one stops working, or gets swallowed by the cash machine.
+Bring two credit cards; just in case one stops working or gets swallowed by the cash machine.
 There are quite a few places where you can draw out local money.
 But take care as your card can easily be stopped with the unusual use abroad (as a bank security measure).
-Which means you may have to get on the phone home to get it unlocked .
+Which means you may have to get on the phone home to get it unlocked.
 As a precaution, before travelling ring your bank and tell them where you are going and when you will be away.

 $35 a day is a good start excluding the big side trips.
 This varies from with how much you drink, eat out and how many souvenirs you buy.
 Budget separately for the big side trips and options (Gorillas, Serengeti etc.).